Pyrodinium

-Pyrodinium was first discovered in 1906 in the waters around New Providence Island in the Bahamas.
+Pyrodinium is a genus of dinoflagellates.
+It was first discovered in 1906 in the waters around New Providence Island in the Bahamas.
 Pyrodinium is a monospecific species with two varieties, Pyrodinium bahamense var. compressum and Pyrodinium bahamanse var. bahamense.
-Pyrodinium is well known for producing Paralytic Shellfish Toxins (PSTs), e.g. saxitoxin, and the bioluminescence that lights up the bioluminescent bays in Puerto Rico and the Bahamas.
+Pyrodinium is well known for producing Paralytic Shellfish Toxins (PSTs), e.g. saxitoxin, and the bioluminescence that lights up the bioluminescent bays in the Bahamas, Jamaica and Puerto Rico.

 Habitat and ecology

-Pyrodinium bahamense, considered the sister taxon to Alexandrium, is a tropical photosynthetic euryhaline species of dinoflagellates found mainly in the Atlantic ocean.
+Pyrodinium bahamense, considered the sister taxon to Alexandrium, is a tropical photosynthetic euryhaline species of dinoflagellates found mainly in the Atlantic Ocean.
 It is found in marine waters that have more than 20 psu of salinity and are warmer than 22 C. The optimal salinity is considered to be around 35 psu and the optimum temperature is 28 C. An association between Pyrodinium bahamense occurrence and mangrove forests has been suggested, although, the presence of mangrove forest is not necessarily a predictor for presence of P. bahamense var. bahamense, as it is absent in western and southern Florida Bay.
 However, regions where large cell densities of Pyrodinium are found are usually shallow and have varied salinities and long water residence times.

 P. bahamense has only been studied closely since the 1990s, since it was not cultured in labs before then.
 Several labs can now grow Pyrodinium in several common seawater based culture media such as ES-DK and f/2, but cell densities typically remain less than 6,000 cells mL−1 in culture and are lower than those normally obtained for Alexandrium.
 The difficulty of culturing P. bahamense is explained by its specific nutrition needs.
 Initially cultures were only successful with the addition of soil extract, but while soil extract does increase cell densities, it is not necessary for growth.
 The highest cell density in culture, 6,000 cells mL−1, was obtained by supplementing cultures with selenium, which is present in soil.
 The influence of soil-derived selenium on growth suggests that Pyrodinium requires terrestrial nutrients in order to reach bloom-level cell densities.

 Pyrodinium is able to grow with nitrate and urea as nitrogen sources, but has low tolerance to ammonia.
 Pyrodinium cannot grow with alanine, arginine, or histidine as nitrogen sources, indicating limited ability to assimilate organic nitrogen.
 Maximum growth rates and chlorophyll levels are observed when nitrogen levels are greater than 100 μM.
 Toxin production remains constant when nitrate is between 60 and 500 μM.
 Since toxin production remains constant even at nitrogen levels limiting to growth, toxin production must play an important role within Pyrodinium cells.
 However, the toxin profile (i.e. which PSTs are produced) changes under varying growth conditions, so nutrient conditions may affect toxicity.

 Pyrodinium is able to utilize organic and inorganic phosphorus.